Need help finding a loan?

 PCMag was quite complimentary of EquityNet’s business plan software, noting that “The business plan it generates is attractive enough to make even the most modest start-up look good.”
 Taken as a whole, EquityNet gets more praise than jeers from reviewers.

 EquityNet pairs a solid business plan creation/analysis package with a crowdfunding platform that pairs entrepreneurs with investors looking to make equity and/or debt investments in emerging companies.
-It’s a novel and innovative idea, and one that holds appeal for a wide array of small businesses and startups.
+It’s a novel and innovative idea and one that holds appeal for a wide array of small businesses and startups.
 That said, if you want to take full advantage of what’s on offer and maximize your chances of funding success, the platform isn’t cheap.
 Nor is it terribly convenient, as the actual investing doesn’t take place via the website — you and the investor(s) will have to work it out.

-Entrepreneurs looking into equity crowdfunding should know that equity crowdfunding is a trickier field to navigate than rewards crowdfunding, what with all the legal issues involved.
+Entrepreneurs looking into equity crowdfunding should know that it’s is a trickier field to navigate than rewards crowdfunding, what with all the legal issues involved.
 However, having helped businesses raise over $300 million from investors, EquityNet is definitely worth a closer look if equity crowdfunding fits into your grand plan.

 Other start-up business loan options: